ibouchama/cloud-comp-arch-project-team/README.md

 ## Part4.3

-After the manual setup in the memcached vm.
+After the manual setup in the memcache vm.

 run:
 ```